 Of course these gluten-free meatballs are delicious over pasta, but they’re also great with gluten-free breadsticks and gluten-free garlic bread.
 We also like to use them to make meatball subs!

-- The panade is what sets these gluten-free meatballs apart from the rest!
+• Use a panade.
 It adds so much more moisture than gluten-free breadcrumbs alone, so don’t skip this step!
 I use four slices of Canyon Bakehouse Mountain White Bread for the panade.

-- Be sure to use freshly ground meat, where you can see the individual strands from the meat grinder.
+• Use freshly ground meat, where you can see the individual strands from the meat grinder.
 This will create lighter, more tender meatballs!
 (You can also use a pound of Italian sausage instead of pork, if you prefer.)

 The Best Gluten-Free Meatballs